 There are two (2) priority deadlines for submission of applications:

-Athletic Scholarships are determined by the coaching staff of each sport.
-Please contact EAC coaches directly.
+Athletic Scholarships are determined by the coaching staff for each sport.
+Please visit the EAC Athletics page for more information on EAC’s athletic programs and contact information.

 Performing Art Scholarships are determined by the director of each performing art group.
-For more information please contact Dr. Gideon Burrows by email at gideon.burrows@eac.edu or phone (928) 428-8464.
+For more information please check out the Music Scholarship Audition page.

 The ACF administers hundreds of scholarships including some intended specifically for Eastern Arizona College students.
 Students may apply for all ACF scholarships with one online application.